If you’re using the WP Fastest Cache Plugin to make your WordPress site load faster, you made a solid choice.

 1. Cache Plugin Comparison

-Cache Plugin Test – here’s a test I did of 3 most popular (free) cache plugins.
-I ran the exact same page through Pingdom which had minimal content so the results would be accurate.
-And yes, I configured each plugin with the best settings which both had Cloudflare + MaxCDN.
+Cache Plugin Test – here’s a test I did of 3 most popular cache plugins.
+I ran the exact same page through Pingdom which had minimal content so the results would be as accurate as possible.
+And yes, I configured each one with the best settings with Cloudflare + MaxCDN.

 WP Rocket (.406)